Why do we need more biodiversity?

 In 2013, the City of Luxembourg launched its first community garden project in the Bonnevoie-Kaltreis district.
 The aim of this project was to allow the district’s residents to rediscover the joy of growing their own produce, while developing social ties with their neighbours.

 Following the success of this pilot project, two additional community gardens were opened 2014, in the Limpertsberg and Ville Haute-Gare districts.
-A fourth community garden was opened in Pfaffenthal in 2017.
-A new community garden is currently being established in the Grund district.
+A fourth community garden was opened in Pfaffenthal in 2017, and a fifth one was opened in the Grund in 2018.

 Bees in the city